 How to Apply for a Colombia Beneficiary Visa

-You can apply for a Colombia beneficiary visa in-person in Bogotá.
+You can apply for a Colombia beneficiary visa online.
 In addition, you can obtain Colombian visas at Colombian consulates around the world.
-In the U.S., Colombia has consulates located in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, Orlando, Newark, New York, San Francisco and Washington DC.
+In the U.S., Colombia has consulates located in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, Orlando, Newark, New York, San Francisco, and Washington DC.

 Documents required for the beneficiary visa include:

-Using a Visa Agency for a Colombia Beneficiary Visa
+Using a Visa Agency for a Colombia Retirement Visa

-If you are in Colombia and not located in Bogotá and you don’t want to travel you can use a visa agency to obtain a Colombian beneficiary visa.
+If you are in Colombia and not located in Bogotá and you don’t want to travel, you can use a visa agency to obtain a Colombia student visa.
 A visa agency can handle the online application.
-And it will courier your passport to Bogotá to get the visa in your passport.

 Getting a Colombian Cedula